 “Stop!”
 I shout.
 “You are not Vanity.”

 “I am not, Vanity is us though.
 I assimilated her.
-So her arm which you possess is mine by right.” the girl answered with no trace of emotion.
-I rear up with tears streaming down my face I hold Vanity’s arm tight to me.
-That hideous thing takes a step closer to me with that long goat like limb.
-“Don’t cry.” she tower over me but gentles herself down to the lower.
-She presses her boney hand onto my cheek.
-I stare up into her eyes as I consider the razor against my cheek.
-But yet I did not sense ill will.
-It was gentle, with a squeeze, it could easily stab through my scalp.
+So her arm which you possess is mine by right.”
+She said without hesitation or emotion.
+Holding Vanity’s arm tightly, I rear up with tears streaming down my face.
+Taking a step closer, that hideous creature extends its goat-like limb toward me.
+“Don’t cry.” she towers over me but gentles herself down to the ground.
+As she presses her hand against my cheek, I feel the warmth of her boney fingers.
+My face is pressed against the razor as I stare up into her eyes.
+In spite of this, I did not perceive any malice.
+It was gentle, and with a squeeze, my scalp could be stabbed effortlessly.

 “I understand.
 Please… don’t take it.”